djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

     d = u.ll - currentDate();
     return d;
 }
-{% endhighlight csharp %}
+{% endhighlight %}

-<h4>Poor Code</h4>
+<h4>Clean Code</h4>
 {% highlight csharp %}
  public static void DaysSinceLogin(User user){
     int daysSinceLogin;
     daysSinceLogin = user.lastLogin - currentDate();
     return daysSinceLogin;
 }
-{% endhighlight csharp %}
+{% endhighlight %}

 ### Explain yourself in code
 Even though it can sometimes feel redundant, it's better to explain yourself through pulling concepts together into sensible packets while you understand them.
-Maybe if we had an employee tracker that followed some business rule of:
+For example, if we had an employee tracker that followed some business rule:
-> Employees who have been here 5 years, and are selling more than $10k per month are considered for a bonus
+> Employees who have been here 5 years, and are selling more than $10k per month are paid a bonus

-Then let's pull those two concepts together early on so we can read through and understand it earlier.
+Then let's pull those two concepts together early on so we can read through and understand it later on when we need to use it.
 <h4>Poor Code</h4>
 {% highlight csharp %}
  class Employee {